publishpress/PublishPress-Planner/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.7.1] - 2017-08-30 =

+* Fixed:
+* Fixed bug which blocked pages for guests after installing;
+* Fixed error 500 on saving the calendar settings;
+* Fixed bug on saving modules settings where changes were not being saved;

 = [1.7.0] - 2017-08-29 =